Low Risk Vanguard Retirement Portfolio

 Part I: Portfolio without withdrawals

-Tactical asset allocation model results from Jan 2003 to Apr 2020 are based on dual momentum model holding the top four best-performing assets.
+Tactical asset allocation model results from Jan 2003 to Apr 2020 are based on dual-momentum model holding the top four best-performing assets.
 The model uses a single performance window of two calendar month(s).
 Vanguard Total Bond Market Index Inv is used for the absolute momentum check in the model.

 |